✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Eventbrite events without leaving WP Admin

-Eventbrite is the source of truth — events, attendees, and tickets all live on Eventbrite's servers.
-WordPress integrations either embed Eventbrite events live or cache them locally as posts or transients.
-SleekView reads whatever's cached locally and gives your team a real table view without opening the Eventbrite dashboard for every check.
+Eventbrite is the source of truth — events, attendees, ticket sales, and check-ins all live on Eventbrite's servers.
+WordPress integrations are read-mostly clients: they either embed Eventbrite events live via widget or cache them locally as a custom post type, transient, or JSON blob in wp_options.
+The default WP-side experience is either an embed (zero admin overview) or the Eventbrite dashboard at a separate URL with its own login.

 Sample columns